-Greece has been a coronavirus success — but will be hit economically anyway
+Greece has been a coronavirus success, but it will be hit economically anyway

 Greece was particularly on guard about its hospitals.
 Health spending shrank by more than 30 percent during the crisis years, leaving the country with fewer than 600 intensive care beds for a population of 11 million.
 And scores of doctors left the country as part of a recession brain drain.
 So, going into the coronavirus outbreak, Greece knew its system couldn’t withstand much strain.

-“Other countries, with much better hospital infrastructure and more ICU units per population, maintained an illusion that their systems would be able to cope, so they delayed [countermeasures],” said Yannis Toundas, the head of Greece’s Institute for Social and Preventive Medicine.
+“Other countries, with much better hospital infrastructure and more ICU units per population, maintained an illusion that their systems would be able to cope, so they delayed [countermeasures],” said Yannis Tountas, the head of Greece’s Institute for Social and Preventive Medicine.

 Staff at Athens hospitals started undergoing training to handle the virus as early as January, said Elena Karabatsaki, a consultant of general medicine at the Gennimatas Hospital, one of the capital’s biggest.
-Additionally, by mid-April, the government had managed to increase ICU beds by 50 percent.
+In addition, by mid-April, the government had increased ICU beds by 50 percent.

 Still, the health system has been lucky that the outbreak hasn’t tested its capacity, that public hospitals have never had more than 100 intensive care beds occupied by coronavirus patients at any one time.